guanyixi/pose/README.md

 3. **Install Dependencies**

-   Change directory (cd) into the site repository and install the required Node modules:
+   Navigate to the site repository using the 'cd' command and install the required Node modules:

    ```bash
    cd pose